hepix-virtualisation/vmcatcher/README.md

 vmcatcher
 ---------

-This virtual machine `Virtual Machine Image List`{.literal} subscriber implementation is intended to be a production grade reference implementation.
+This virtual machine `Virtual Machine Image List` subscriber implementation is intended to be a production grade reference implementation.